adechan/frontend-mentor-challenges/pricing-component/README.md

 Your users should be able to:

 - View the optimal layout for the component depending on their device's screen size
-- Control the toggle with both their mouse/trackpad and their keyboard
+- Control the toggle with both their mouse/trackpad and their keyboard using left - right keys.

 ## [Live Demo](https://pricing-component-7a170.web.app/)